haunticaachris/crypto/README.md

 * [The Block](https://www.theblockcrypto.com/) - The Block is the leading research, analysis and news brand in the digital asset space.
 * [The Daily Hodl](https://dailyhodl.com/) - Cryptocurrency news and analysis, covering Bitcoin, Ethereum, Ripple, XRP, altcoins and blockchain technology.
 * [Trustnodes](https://www.trustnodes.com/) - Trustnodes is widely recognized for its high quality reporting on digital finance, trusted to provide accurate, impartial, independent and fair coverage of developments in a fast moving and highly innovative space.

+# NFT's
+* [icy.tools](https://icy.tools/) - Discover, track, and analyze trending NFTs with real time floor and volume data.
+Deep dive with historical charts, trend data, and full transaction history.
+* [NFTCalendar](https://nftcalendar.io/) - NFTCalendar is the first release and event calendar for the growing Non-Fungible Token industry.
+* [rarity.tools](https://rarity.tools/) - NFTs ranked and sorted by rarity.
+See the rarest CryptoPunks, Bored Ape Yacht Club, Hashmasks, Gutter Cat Gang and many more NFT collections.
+* [Rarity Sniffer](http://raritysniffer.com/) - Check the rarity of your favorite NFT collections within a matter of seconds after they have been revealed using RaritySniffer!
+* [Value.app](https://value.app/) - Track the value of any NFT portfolio in real time.

+# Other
+* [CryptoTrader.Tax](https://cryptotrader.tax/) - Cryptocurrency tax software built to save you time and maximize your refund.
+* [Earnifi](https://earni.fi/) - Earnifi finds you thousands of dollars in airdrops, NFTs, and claimable assets.
+* [Royal.io](https://royal.io/) - Artists and fans co-own music together.

 # Prices, charts, market caps, etc
 * [COIN360](https://coin360.com/) - COIN360 is a cryptocurrency and crypto exchange live data aggregator.